 - Individual study and the development of transferable skills.
 Does the programme/course progressively develop a student’s ability to work as an individual, as part of a team and effectively use a range of transferable skills?

 - Work-based experience.
-Where the programme/course includes a work-based placement, does this complement the theory and practical elements of the programme/course and the point above?
+Where the programme/course includes a work-based placement, does this complement the theory and practical elements of the programme/course?

 - Internal and external quality assurance.
 Is the programme/course subject to effective review by established procedures at both departmental and institutional level and is it subject to external review whether routinely or at periodic intervals?

 - Infrastructure to support effective teaching and learning.
 Do the students have access to appropriate physical resources (e.g. laboratories, pilot plant facilities, sensory evaluation units, library and other information facilities, IT facilities)?

 Through the submission of written evidence applicants should be able to demonstrate how their degree programme(s)/course(s) meet these key requirements.
 This is judged through the peer-review accreditation assessment process.
 The requirements are subject to periodic review and open to change from time to time.